pkvenu/ringcentral-bot-demo/README.md

 https://77c83694.ngrok.io/oauth
 ```

-Step 6 - Copy the ClientID, ClientSecret from the app and update the .env file.
+Step 6 - Go to the Dashboard of your app and copy the ClientID, ClientSecret from the app and update the .env file.

 Step 7 - Run the command in the terminal to launch the app.
 ```